jestjs/jest/docs/ManualMocks.md

 `models/__mocks__` directory.
 Note that the `__mocks__` folder is case-sensitive, so naming the directory `__MOCKS__` will break on some systems.

-> When we require that module on our tests then explicitly calling
+> When we require that module in our tests, then explicitly calling
 > `jest.mock('./moduleName')` is **required**.

-### Mocking node modules
+### Mocking Node modules

-If the module you are mocking is a node module (e.g.: `lodash`), the mock should be placed in the `__mocks__` directory adjacent to `node_modules` (unless you configured [`roots`](Configuration.md#roots-array-string) to point to a folder other than the project root) and will be **automatically** mocked.
+If the module you are mocking is a Node module (e.g.: `lodash`), the mock should be placed in the `__mocks__` directory adjacent to `node_modules` (unless you configured [`roots`](Configuration.md#roots-array-string) to point to a folder other than the project root) and will be **automatically** mocked.
 There's no